molecula/documentation/cloud/_posts/2022-11-09-cloud-introduction.md

 FeatureBase is a feature-oriented database platform that powers real-time analytics and machine learning applications by executing low-latency, high-throughput, and highly concurrent workloads.
 Similar to the evolution of data formats from row-oriented to columnar, FeatureBase further evolves columnar into a feature-oriented format that makes each distinct data value individually addressable (accessible, readable, writable and retrievable).

 Our novel approach minimizes I/O on queries by allowing the database engine to read and write exactly the data it needs and intelligently compress that data in memory.
-The result is a step-function improvement in analytical workloads!
+The result is a step-function improvement in analytical workloads.

 ## Key Cloud Features